Nick-prog/QnE-Python/README.md

 ## Requirements

-The QnE-Python application was written in a Python 3.9 environment.
-However, it can be run with any version of Python above 3.7 due to the main requirements of the reportlab library.
+The QnE-Python application was written in a Python 3.10 environment.

 ## How it Works